CraneWing/roguelike-fcc/README.md

 * I can move anywhere within the map's boundaries, but I can't move through an enemy until I've beaten it.

 * Much of the map is hidden.
 When I take a step, all spaces that are within a certain number of spaces from me are revealed.
-(Still in progress in this version.)

 * When I beat an enemy, it goes away.
 I get XP, which eventually increases my level.

 * When I fight an enemy, we take turns damaging each other until one of us loses.
 I do damage based on my level and weapon.
 The enemy does damage based on its level.
 Damage is somewhat random within a range.

+There are two versions of this game.
+The "no viewport" branch has a static player sprite and no viewport option, showing the entire board on each level.
+"Viewport" branch has a fully animated player sprite and a viewport that can be turned on and off.